Skip to main content

 image.png

 Then this is not a transfer - this is one deposit and one withdrawal.
-A withdrawal is equivalent to "sold at market price", so gains will be calculated for this disposal.
+We often call it a "broken transfer".
+On a broken transfer, a withdrawal is equivalent to "sold at market price", so gains will be calculated for this disposal, while the deposit will be treated like an acquisition at current market price.
+Such a broken transfer effectively resets the cost basis of your assets.

 image.png